athertahir/development-with-wildfly/Lab Guides/md files/Chapter08-01/Episode_5_Openshift.md

 # Lab : Scaling and Connecting Your Services - Load balancing
-In this chapter, we will look in greater detail at the process of deploying, scaling, and connecting your applications.
+In this episode, we will look in greater detail at the process of deploying, scaling, and connecting your applications.
 You have already learned the basic information about deploying services to the OpenShift cloud.
 Now it's time to extend this knowledge and learn how to use it in practice.

 Let's start with deployments.